isc-projects/stork/doc/install.rst

     static_configs:
       - targets: ['agent-bind9.example.org:9119', 'another-bind9.example.org:9119', ... ]

-By default, the Stork agent exports Kea data on TCP port 9547 (and BIND 9 data on TCP port 9119).
+By default, the Stork Agent exports Kea data on TCP port 9547 (and BIND 9 data on TCP port 9119).
 This can be configured using command-line parameters, or the Prometheus export can be disabled altogether.
 For details, see the stork-agent manual page at :ref:`man-stork-agent`.